Capturing a Nigerian Church Surviving South East London Gentrification

 “One Sunday morning in 2016 I was walking down Rye Lane,” photographer Sophie Green begins, “and I noticed a lady dressed all in white.
 I was totally struck.
 She looked so pure and beautiful, so I stopped her and complimented her on her dress.
 She was on her way to a service at a church that morning.
 I walked with her and joined the service.
 What proceeded was a seven hour service of singing, praying and dancing.”

 Two years on and Sophie has just released Congregation, a photobook documenting her time spent with Southwark’s Aladura Spiritualist Afican churches, often referred to as white garment churches.
 Congregation is another chapter in LCF-graduate Sophie’s career that has seen her capture a series of closed-off communities and subcultures — boy racers and Irish travellers and Afro-Carribean hair salons of Peckham.
 All of which could, in less delicate hands, read as problematic.
 But Sophie’s work is full of honesty and engagement.
 She’s been running photography workshops with the children of the congregations as a “time, effort and commitment they put into collaborating with me.
-And after each shoot I did a print delivery to the church for all the congregation to keep and it’s always lovely to see people’s reactions when they view their portraits.
+And after each shoot I will do a print delivery to the church for all the congregation to keep and it’s always lovely to see people’s reactions when they view their portraits.
 It was important for me to feel a sense that I could offer something back to the community.”

 “I went on a huge journey while shooting the project.
 I honestly feel I didn’t take a good picture for the first year of shooting,” Sophie adds.
 She began by shooting inside the churches, documenting the services — the singing, praying and dancing.
 But then, as time went on she started collaborating with the congregants, posing and engaging with them directly.